-The Diplomacy of Space Security is a difficult realm in which to assess progress.
-There are no set benchmarks and little movement on which to base a call as to whether matters are progressing or regressing.
-To a degree it resembles a "glass half full or half empty" type of determination.
+The diplomacy of space security is a difficult realm in which to assess progress.
+There are no set benchmarks and little movement on which to base a call as to whether matters are progressing or regressing and to a degree it resembles a 'glass half full or half empty' type of determination.
+Paul Meyer, a Professor of International Studies and Fellow in International Security, outlines the situation and suggests some possible answers.

-At the same time there is no question that the use of space is growing exponentially with some 1400 satellites currently active and over 60 states or consortium owning space assets.
+t the same time there is no question that the use of space is growing exponentially with some 1400 satellites currently active and over 60 states or consortium owning space assets.
 Every country on the globe is benefiting from space-enabled services and the collective contribution of space to the world's security and well-being is enormous if hard to quantify.
-All of this activity is premised on continuation of the relatively benign operating environment of space, free up to this point from manmade attacks or threats against space assets.
+All of this activity is premised on continuation of the relatively benign operating environment of space, free up to this point from man-made attacks or threats against space assets.